kherge-archive/php-wise/doc/01-Usage.md

 );
 ```

+> You may use the `Symfony\Component\Config\Loader\LoaderResolver` class, but
+> you will lose support for caching and global parameters.
+The `LoaderResolver`
+> class included with Wise will automatically set the `Wise` instance and
+> resource collector for every loader added.

-With the resolver, you can then add all the loaders you need:
+With the resolver registered with `Wise`, you can then add all the loaders you
+need using the resolver's `addLoader()` method:

 ```php
 $resolver->addLoader(new Herrera\Wise\Loader\IniFileLoader($locator));